notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- danuktahalfbeng

+	- nyanuktahalfbeng

+	- chanuktahalfbeng

+	- nganuktahalfbeng

-	- hanuktahalfbeng
+	- ra1nuktahalfbeng

-	- thahalfbeng
+	- dhahalfbeng

 	- jhanuktahalfbeng

-	- khanuktahalfbeng
+	- dhanuktahalfbeng

 	- kanuktahalfbeng

-	- chanuktahalfbeng

-	- ganuktahalfbeng

-	- sanuktahalfbeng

-	- shanuktahalfbeng

-	- ttanuktahalfbeng
+	- canuktahalfbeng

 	- And 22 more.